the philosophy

 transportTLS 1.3 · ChaCha20

-identitysingle sign-on · MFA enforced
+identitysingle sign-on · passkeys

 containersDocker · one isolated container per app